google/copybara/docs/reference.md

 <a id="core.filter_replace" aria-hidden="true"></a>
 ### core.filter_replace

-Applies an initial filtering to find a substring to be replaced and then appliesa `mapping` of replaces for the matched text.
+Applies an initial filtering to find a substring to be replaced and then applies a `mapping` of replaces for the matched text.

 `filter_replace core.filter_replace(regex, mapping={}, group=Whole text, paths=glob(["**"]), reverse=`regex`)`